 In 1998, PIH launched its HIV Equity Initiative in rural Haiti.
 It was one of the first programs in the world to provide free, comprehensive HIV/AIDS treatment to the poor.
 The program's incredible success changed how the world approaches and funds diseases of the poor.

 PIH adheres to four fundamental pillars when addressing HIV/AIDS in poor settings: providing treatment in the context of primary care, screening for and treating tuberculosis and sexually transmitted infections, and emphasizing women's health.

 PIH fights HIV/AIDS

-Each year, PIH provides ART to more than 20,000 people in Haiti, Rwanda, Lesotho, and Malawi.
+PIH provides ART to about 23,000 people in Haiti, Rwanda, Lesotho, and Malawi.
 This is just a small snapshot of a larger effort.